coreweave/kubernetes-cloud/online-inference/vllm/README.md

 Some of the features include:

-1. Serialize HuggingFace models supported here to vLLM based format: https://github.com/vllm-project/vllm?tab=readme-ov-file#about
+1. Serialize a [vLLM-supported model](https://github.com/vllm-project/vllm?tab=readme-ov-file#about) from the HuggingFace Model Hub.
 2. Tensorizer support for fast model deserialization and loading from vLLM

 To run the example: